BurningForceKin/ModularSynthStuff/README.md

 The module is 5HP wide.
 A TL072 should work as well.
 You can also choose to download the PCB version of the panel.

-V1 Test notes: It hase the same SPDT footprint as PACO!, so make sure you use a switch with round legs.
+V1 Test notes: The pot is reversed :( It hase the same SPDT footprint as PACO!, so make sure you use a switch with round legs.
 Alternatively, you can connect the lower two pins on the switch's footprint, so it's always on.
 That way can ditch the switch altogether.
+Also, the position of the switch makes it look a little weird...

+To Do: Make PCb 4HP.
+Add LED clipping.
+Reverse pot.